Scranton Miners (baseball): Baseball parks

 From 1894 until 1939, the Scranton Miners played at various iterations of "Brooks Athletic Field" which also was known as "Brooks Field", "Athletic Field", and in 1935 as "Sweeney's Field" after James T. Sweeney bought the property.
 The ballpark was located on Providence Road in Scranton and also was utilized by the St. Thomas College of Scranton Football team.

 In 1932 the team began playing their Sunday games at Crystal Gardens Stadium in Dickson City due to Blue Laws banning games from being played on the Sabbath.
 According to the May 17th 1932 article in the Hazleton Plain Speaker, Centerfield at the new Crystal Gardens Stadium was so large (788 feet) that anyone who could hit a home run out of the new ballpark would "inherit the new stadium".
 The Left Field fence was 315 feet.
 Right Field was 416 feet.

 In 1940 a baseball stadium called "Scranton Stadium" aka "Scranton Dunmore Stadium" was built for the "Scranton Red Sox" who were often interchangeable with the "Scranton Miners" with the name going back and forth between the two from 1939 until 1954.
-The stadium existed for 14 years before it was demolished.
 It was located at 1350 Monroe Avenue in Dunmore Pennsylvania.
+The stadium found a second life.
+It was shipped to Richmond, Virgina and remained a minor league stadium for many more decades.